by KD Miller

 I knew my uncle was trying to cheer me up after Papi’s surprise announcement in Sicily, so I promptly ignored him, and started to swing my feet in the water, splashing drops on our bare arms.
 I felt the man’s eyes on me, as he continued.

 “I went into the bathing house to change into my swimming suit, and when I came out, mother pulled me aside.
 It seems, I was growing up faster than I expected.”
 He laughed at the memory.
 I saw him glance at his watch.
 “Good lord, that was sixty-two years ago!
 Speaking of unexpectedly growing-up, I keep forgetting I’m almost eighty!”

 I turned toward him, as he blew a ribbon of smoke out of his mouth.

 A slight smile appeared over my uncle’s face.
 His eyes traveled over mine.
 A cool summer’s breeze tousled his silver hair.

-“If you come home, I’ll tell you,” he voice teased.
+“If you come home, I’ll tell you,” his voice teased.
 “Your Papi wishes to continue his story.
-As, do I and my brothers.
+As do I and my brothers.
 We all have something to add, including Conrad and Benjamin.”

 My head snapped around.

 “Don’t tell me, we’re related to them as well,” I spat sarcastically.